 The Princeton University Archives consists of over 15,000 linear feet of records including administration records (presidents, provosts, deans, and department records, faculty files, undergraduate and graduate alumni files); photographs and other audiovisual materials; and publications that document the history of Princeton University.
 The University Archives is also the repository for Princeton senior theses and doctoral dissertations.

 Additional historical information about Princeton University

 Alexander Leitch's A Princeton Companion (Princeton, New Jersey: Princeton University Press, 1978) contains biographies of University presidents, trustees, deans, noted alumni, and prominent professors.
 Other topics include academic department histories, athletics, campus buildings, research, and student activities.
-This resource is available online and is searchable by keyword.
+Unviersity members can access the book via JSTOR.